samdecker386/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    - .forEach invokes a provided function for each element in an array.
+    - .map creates a new array after invoking a function on the elements.

 2. What is the difference between a function and a method?

+    - A normal function is defined in a scope that is not within an object.
+    - A method is a function defined as a value for a property in an object scope.

 3. What is closure?

+    - Closure deals with the scope of functions and what variables are accessible.
+      A variable within the scope of a function is only accessible within the function, but a variable on the global scope is accessible within any function.

 4. Describe the four rules of the 'this' keyword.

+    - (1) Principle 1: Window/Global Object Binding
+        - "this" in the global scope is the window/console object.

+	- (2) Principle 2: Implicit Binding
+        - Whenever a dot calls a function, the object before the dot is "this".

+	- (3) Principle 3: New Binding
+        - In terms of key:value pairs, When using "this" in a constructor function it refers to the key.

+	- (4) Priniciple 4: Explicit Binding
+        - When using .call, "this" defines new instances for the subclass.

 5. Why do we need super() in an extended class?

+    - It is a syntax replacement for Object.create when dealing with parent and child attributes.
+It abstracts the parent's constructor for the child's constructor.

 ## Project Set up